tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 - "This is an SUV that’s very safe."
 - "This is a family car that’s very safe."
 - "This is a small city car that’s safe *and* has an amazing design."
+- "This car is on sale now, buy before the end of the month to get additional discounts."

-So depending on the campaign, your message will have different layers.
+So depending on the campaign, your message will focus on the overall brand, a subset of products (new product line for example), or a specific product.

 ## Media Planning